 1. The professional competence of a licensee subject to 243 CMR 3.13(1)(a)1. shall be reviewed for the first time by the nursing home pursuant to 243 CMR 3.00 no later than 90 days following either the licensee's initial credentialing or his or her first re-credentialing by the primary hospital pursuant to 243 CMR 3.05, whichever occurs first.

-2. The professional competence of a licensee subject to 243 CMR 3.13(1)(a)2. shall be reviewed for the first time by the nursing home pursuant to 243 CMR 3.13(1)(a)2. no later than 180 days following the effective date of 243 CMR 3.13 or prior to the licensee's serving as medical director or advisory physician of the nursing home, whichever occurs later.
+2. The professional competence of a licensee subject to 243 CMR 3.13(1)(a)2. shall be reviewed for the first time by the nursing home pursuant to 243 CMR 3.13(1)(a)2. prior to the licensee's serving as medical director or advisory physician of the nursing home, whichever occurs later.

 (2) Review of Professional Competence: All Other Licensees.
 Each licensee shall within 30 days after first providing patient care or practicing medicine at or on behalf of the nursing home furnish the nursing home with his or her name and Massachusetts medical license number.

-(3) Major Incident Reporting.
-When the nursing home files a report with the Department of Public Heath pursuant to its patient abuse regulations (105 CMR 155.000: Patient and Resident Abuse Prevention, Reporting, Investigation, Penalties and Registry) or serious incident regulations (105 CMR 150.002(G)), and said report describes or involves either of the following major incidents, then the nursing home shall file a copy of the report with the Board (with the original of such report to be filed with the Department of Public Health):
+(3) Safety and Quality Review Reporting.
+When the nursing home files a report with the Department of Public Heath pursuant to its patient abuse regulations (105 CMR 155.000: Patient and Resident Abuse Prevention, Reporting, Investigation, Penalties and Registry) or serious incident regulations (105 CMR 150.002(G)), and said report describes or involves either of the following adverse events, then the nursing home shall file a copy of the report with the Board (with the original of such report to be filed with the Department of Public Health):

 (a) The failure of any licensee responsible for treatment of a nursing home resident to treat or prescribe a course of treatment for such resident: